CazaBobos/CazaBobos/README.md

 I'm currently in Vates Software as a consultant for Claro, primarily working with Java Backend. \
 Aside from that, I also work on some personal projects, both for learning and commercial purposes.

-I have a bilingual level between english and spanish, and I also speak between basic and intermediate german and portuguese.
+I'm bilingual in english and spanish, and I also speak between basic and intermediate german and portuguese.

 ### Interests...
 - Programming.